Section 1. Introduction

 If the Managing Trustees did not follow the procedure set down in the Localism Act (detailed below) and went ahead with a sale, following completion the buyer would not be able to register the purchase with the Land Registry.
 This is because the restriction on title would prevent the Land Registry from registering the new owner as the registered proprietor on the Land Register and the transaction would be void.

 Once the Managing Trustees have notified the LA of their intention to sell the property, the LA will in turn notify the interested Community Group.
-There is then a 6 week period (known as an interim moratorium) where the property cannot be sold and the interested Community Group can request to be treated as a potential bidder/purchaser.
+There is then a 6 week period running from the date of notification (known as an interim moratorium) where the property cannot be sold and the interested Community Group can request to be treated as a potential bidder/purchaser.

 If the Community Group does not ask to be treated as a potential bidder within the 6 week timeframe the Managing Trustees are free to dispose of the property in the usual way, in accordance with charity law and Methodist law, policy and best practice.

-If the Community Group confirms it does want to make a bid for the property there follows a 6 month period (known as a full moratorium) where the sale is further delayed.
+If the Community Group confirms it does want to make a bid for the property the full 6 month moratorium period running from the date of notification comes into operation during which the property cannot be sold.

 During both the interim moratorium and the full moratorium periods the Managing Trustees cannot exchange contracts to sell the property.
 However, the Managing Trustees are not in any way prevented from marketing the property and liaising with other prospective purchasers to discuss potential sales which could take place after the 6 month full moratorium period has elapsed.